masudrahman-dev/chef-recipe-hunter-client/recepi-hunter-client/task_description.md

 2. Give your website a name.
 The name should appear on the website and be displayed on the website's title. done

-3. Your website should have a navbar. done
+3. Your website should have a navbar.

    > with the **Website name, Home, Blogs** and **User profile picture**.
 The **user profile picture** on the navbar is conditional.
 If the user is signed in, the navbar will show the profile picture; otherwise, it will show the **signin button.** _If the user name is available, the user's name will be visible when the mouse hovers over the profile picture._